History of China: Ming dynasty (1368–1644)

-Qing dynasty (1636–1912)
+Qing dynasty (1644–1912)

 The Qing dynasty (1644–1912) was the last imperial dynasty in China.
 Founded by the Manchus, it was the second conquest dynasty to rule the entirety of China proper, and roughly doubled the territory controlled by the Ming.
 The Manchus were formerly known as Jurchens, residing in the northeastern part of the Ming territory outside the Great Wall.
 They emerged as the major threat to the late Ming dynasty after Nurhaci united all Jurchen tribes and his son, Hong Taiji, declared the founding of the Qing dynasty in 1636.
 The Qing dynasty set up the Eight Banners system that provided the basic framework for the Qing military conquest.
 Li Zicheng's peasant rebellion captured Beijing in 1644 and the Chongzhen Emperor, the last Ming emperor, committed suicide.
 The Manchus allied with the Ming general Wu Sangui to seize Beijing, which was made the capital of the Qing dynasty, and then proceeded to subdue the Ming remnants in the south.
-The decades of Manchu conquest caused enormous loss of lives and the economic scale of China shrank drastically.
-In total, the Qing conquest of the Ming (1618–1683) cost as many as 25 million lives.
-The early Manchu emperors combined traditions of Central Asian rule with Confucian norms of traditional Chinese government and were considered a Chinese dynasty.
+During the Ming-Qing transition, when the Ming dynasty and later the Southern Ming, the emerging Qing dynasty, and several other factions like the Shun dynasty and Xi dynasty founded by peasant revolt leaders fought against each another, which, along with innumerable natural disasters at that time such as those caused by the Little Ice Age and epidemics like the Great Plague during the last decade of the Ming dynasty, caused enormous loss of lives and significant harm to the economy.
+In total, these decades saw the loss of as many as 25 million lives, but the Qing appeared to have restored China's imperial power and inaugurate another flowering of the arts.
+The early Manchu emperors combined traditions of Inner Asian rule with Confucian norms of traditional Chinese government and were considered a Chinese dynasty.

-The Manchus enforced a 'queue order', forcing Han Chinese men to adopt the Manchu queue hairstyle.
+The Manchus enforced a queue order, forcing Han Chinese men to adopt the Manchu queue hairstyle.
 Officials were required to wear Manchu-style clothing Changshan (bannermen dress and Tangzhuang), but ordinary Han civilians were allowed to wear traditional Han clothing.
 Bannermen could not undertake trade or manual labor; they had to petition to be removed from banner status.
-They were considered a form of nobility and were given annual pensions, land, and allotments of cloth.
+They were considered aristocracy and were given annual pensions, land, and allotments of cloth.
 The Kangxi Emperor ordered the creation of the Kangxi Dictionary, the most complete dictionary of Chinese characters that had been compiled.